 |The Art of Fitting Gentlemen's Garments||Reuben Sytner||Tailoring Book||niche book|

 |The Top Hat||Debbie Henderson||Accessories - Hats||niche book|

-Gentlemen of Style by Sven Raphael Schneider
+Gentlemen of The Golden Age by Sven Raphael Schneider

 A Gentleman’s Wardrobe by Paul Keers

 A clothing guide from the late 1980’s on 120 pages – nothing revolutionary new but he mentions a few things that you won’t find in Flusser’s must-haves.

 A History of Men’s Fashion by Farid Chenoune

 In my opinion, a must have, because Farid Chenoune really dives in deep to the matter of men’s clothing history and although not a dissertation, it is academically sound.
 He provides a wealth of helpful pictures and explains how menswear evolved, especially over the last 200 years from a French perspective.